mrwan-tarek/terraform-jenkins-web-app/README.md

 2. **Initializing Terraform**: Prepares the Terraform environment for execution.
 3. **Applying Terraform Configuration**: Deploys the infrastructure as defined by the Terraform scripts.

-New Features
+### New Features

 The pipeline now includes an interactive prompt to choose between building or destroying the infrastructure.
 The options are:

-    Build: Initializes and applies the Terraform configuration to deploy the infrastructure as defined by the Terraform scripts.
+1. **Build**: Initializes and applies the Terraform configuration to deploy the infrastructure as defined by the Terraform scripts.
-    Destroy: Destroys the existing infrastructure, removing all resources created previously.
+2. **Destroy**: Destroys the existing infrastructure, removing all resources created previously.

 ## Usage